 Lorna W.S.
 (Lim) Wong, Director of Media Relations

 Women’s health (gynecology), urban and community health, administrative/executive issues, labor management, hospital finance, health policy and insurance, affiliations

 Ashley Heher, Assistant Director of the News Office

-Orthopaedics and sports medicine, breaking news, medical education (Pritzker School of Medicine), MacLean Center for Clinical Medical Ethics, doctor-patient relations (Bucksbaum Institute for Clinical Excellence)
+Orthopedics and sports medicine, pediatrics, medical education (Pritzker School of Medicine), MacLean Center for Clinical Medical Ethics, doctor-patient relations (Bucksbaum Institute for Clinical Excellence)

 John Easton, Senior Science Communication and Media Associate

-Cancer, heart and vascular, pulmonology, nephrology, imaging-radiology, radiation therapy, pathology, anesthesiology, biomedical and basic science
+Cancer, heart and vascular, pulmonology, nephrology, imaging-radiology, radiation therapy, pathology, anesthesiology, biomedical and basic science, emergency medicine